If Your Partner Does These 8 Things Early On, You Deserve Better

 1. They're Not Mindful Of Your Boundaries

 Look out for your partner ignoring your boundaries, Registered Clinical Counsellor, Jordan Pickell, MCP, tells Bustle.
 This can show up in many different ways.
 For instance, if you're at a bar and you say you don't want another drink, they will buy it for you anyway.
 Early on in the relationship, it's important to set boundaries and enforce them.
-They shouldn't be pressuring you for sex or make you feel guilty when you're not in the mood.
+They shouldn't be pressuring you for physical intimacy or make you feel guilty when you're not in the mood.
 When you say you're uncomfortable with whatever it is, they should listen and be OK with it.
 "Your partner may not be meant for you if they don’t genuinely care for and respect you," Pickell says.
 Respecting your boundaries is one way your partner shows they're a keeper early on.

 2. They Expect You To Always Be Available For Them